 Date: 02/03/2014 Platform: Business Standard

-Urban crimes, particularly those directed at women, have been a cause of growing outrage in over the last couple of years.
+Urban crimes, particularly those directed at women, have been a cause of growing outrage in India over the last couple of years.
 Given the frequency and nature of some of these crimes, the outrage is entirely justified.
 But why are we witnessing such a sharp increase in crimes against women?
 Self-styled social activists and intellectuals love to rant on television about outdated sociocultural mores and traditional patriarchal attitudes.
 However, there is reason to believe that such factors play no more than a small role in feeding this growing problem.

 Take, for example, Kolkata, a city that was once famed for being safe for women.
-I have personally witnessed how it has steadily become less safe for since the early 1980s.
+I have personally witnessed how it has steadily become less safe for women since the early 1980s.
 Is this because Bengalis have suddenly become more patriarchal?
 Indeed, there is no evidence that crimes against women are greater in the more traditional Indian cities like Madurai, Udaipur, Ahmedabad, Surat or Thiruvananthapuram.

-Instead, the increase in is being reported from the more "modern" cities like Delhi-National Capital Region (NCR) and Mumbai.
+Instead, the increase in crime is being reported from the more "modern" cities like Delhi-National Capital Region (NCR) and Mumbai.
 Even within Delhi, it is remarkable that all the high-profile incidents occurred in the newer parts of the city and not in traditionalist Old Delhi.
 Clearly, "traditional attitudes" is not the full story.
 One can even make the opposite case in some parts of the country.
 Guwahati has seen a rise in crimes against women in recent years, including a televised mob lynching.
 Yet, women have traditionally enjoyed high social status in Assam and other north-eastern states.
 The recent trend, if anything, is a deviation from traditional values.

 Violent urban crime, including those targeted at women, are not unique to India.
 Cities in the United States witnessed a sharp deterioration between the 1960s and 1990s.
 Jane Jacobs, one of the greatest urban thinkers of the 20th century, closely observed this period of urban collapse and concluded that the key factor that kept cities safe was "eyes on the street" - the fact that people were watching.